 PDF LINK: Click to Download Aftercare Instruction

-Your goal is to keep the scabs on as long as possible by keeping them clean, dry, and lightly moisturized to stay flexible.
+Your goal is to keep the scabs on as long as possible and keeping them clean and moisturized to stay flexible.

-- Depending on your skin, it takes anywhere from 7-14 days for scabbing to be over.
+● The color will appear even darker as scabs begin to form.
+Depending on your skin, it takes anywhere from 5-10 days for scabbing to be over.

-- Keep the skin moist at all times, do not let the lips to be dry
+● Continue keeping the skin clean moist at all times, do not let the lips to be dry.
+And remember to always clean after eating (remember to wash your hands before touching the area)

-- Do not apply anything besides Aquaphor ointment such as vaseline, antibiotic creams, neosporin etc. Grapeseed oil may be used to substitute aquaphor.
+- Do not apply anything besides Aquaphor ointment such as vaseline, antibiotic creams, neosporin, chapstick etc.

 After Scabbing Phase:

-is evident.
-It is only after 6 weeks that a touch-up/adjustment can be done.
+- It is only after 8 weeks that a touch-up/adjustment can be done.
 Any earlier can damage the skin and cause scarring.

-IMPORTANT: Please note that your tattoo will be lighter and not as crisp after healed.
+IMPORTANT: Please note that your tattoo will be very natural, much lighter and not as defined after healed.
+If you would like a more saturated color, it will require several sessions to achieve this.

 Once Fully Healed: